creditkey/creditkey-php/README.md

 * **$charges** - Required - a [\CreditKey\Models\Charges](#charges) object describing the order amount, shipping and tax amouts, and any discounts applied.
 * **$remoteId** - Required - a unique ID in the merchant application to refer to this user's checkout session.
 When Credit Key redirects back to the merchant site after a successful checkout, this ID will be referred to.
 * **$customerId** - Optional - a unique ID in the merchant application to refer to the user, if the user is logged in.
 Can be ```null```.
 * **$returnUrl** - Required - a unique URL on the merchant site that Credit Key will redirect the user's browser to upon successful checkout.
-TODO- Link to section describing return URL process
+See the section on the [Return Url](#return-url) for additional information.
 * **$cancelUrl** - Required - a URL on the merchant site that Credit Key will redirect the user's browser to if the Credit Key checkout failed, was declined, or canceled by the user.
+See the s3ection on the [Cancel URL](#cancel-url) for additional information.

 #### Example